go-macaron/docs/middlewares/binding.md

 By default, if there are any errors (like a required field is empty), binding middleware will return an error to the client and your app won't even see the request.
 To prevent this behavior, you can use [`binding.BindIgnErr`](https://gowalker.org/github.com/go-macaron/binding#BindIgnErr) instead.

+{% hint style="danger" %}
-**Caveat** Don't try to bind to embedded struct pointers; it won't work.
+Don't try to bind to embedded struct pointers; it won't work.
 See [martini-contrib/binding issue 30](https://github.com/martini-contrib/binding/issues/30) if you want to help with this.)
+{% endhint %}

 #### Naming Convention